qixils/minecraft-crowdcontrol/guides/fabric_one_click.md

 6. Select **Local**.
 7. Select **Click to install** and **Okay**.
 8. (Optional) You may now select **Open Folder** next to **Minecraft** on the **Game Paths** tab and copy any Fabric 1.20.1 mods you want to play with into the `Fabric/mods` folder.
+If you're playing a modpack, you may also have to copy the modpack's `config` folder into the `Fabric` folder.
 9. In the **Live** tab, select **Launch Server**.
 10. (Optional) For extra effects and the best experience, install the client mod using the [Client Installation](fabric_1.20.1_client_installation.md) guide.